wix-incubator/wix-code-docs/wix-table-reservations-v2/wix-table-reservations-v2/Reservations/guides/Introduction.md

 `status`, `source`, `reservation.details.tableIds`, `reservation.details.endDate`, `ignoreReservationLocationConflicts`, and `ignoreTableCombinationConflicts`.

 If `source` is not provided, its value will be set depending whether the `creteReservation()` is run with elevated permissions.
-With elevated permissions, `status` will be set to `UNDEFINED`.
-Otherwise, `status` will be set to `ONLINE`.
+With elevated permissions, `source` will be set to `UNDEFINED`.
+Otherwise, `source` will be set to `ONLINE`.

 ### getReservation()